Yesterday, I Almost Bought A Van…Almost. Here’s What I Learned From Not Buying A Van.

 Reality: I can always buy another bad-ass jeep down the road.

 Yes, I’m already tired of the “creepy van guy” jokes from my family and friends who don’t understand why I’m heading down this road.
 I still get a bit bummed that most of the folks in my life don’t quite get why I’m making the decisions I’m making.
-But I have to keep in mind that this is about me, and what I need to do to make myself OK with the choices I do or don’t take at this juncture in my life.

 I think the freedom that it will afford me will be liberating, and the difficulties and abnormalities of vanlife will expand my being in a way I can’t imagine or plan for in advance.